ViBe - a powerful technique for background detection and subtraction in video sequences

 Linux: link a C/C++ object file to your own code.

-We provide the object (compiled) code of ViBe for non-commercial applications.
+We provide the object (compiled) code of ViBe for educational and research purposes only.

 - O. Barnich and M. Van Droogenbroeck.
 ViBe: A universal background subtraction algorithm for video sequences.
 In IEEE Transactions on Image Processing, 20(6):1709-1724, June 2011.
 Also available on the University site in PDF format: , and HTML format.
 This paper contains a very detailed pseudo-code description of the complete algorithm.